Shandorius/Outdated-Ethernet-Centos-FIX/README.md

 ## How to approach the problem:

-1. Use the lspci command to get the information on the hardware you have (I exported it to a file and place this on a usb so I could view it on a different pc)
+1. Use the lspci command to get the information on the hardware you have (I exported it to a file and placed this on a usb so I could view it on a different pc)

 1. Install the exact same Centos version on a different computer on a virtual machine